 - Section 1.03 – Reconstructive Surgery or Surgical Arthrodesis of a Major Weight-bearing Joint

-Most hip replacements are effective in treating the initial joint dysfunction and allow patients to put weight on the joint and move fairly well shortly after surgery.
-Some patients may lose the ability to walk for several months, but rarely does the condition last 12 months or longer, which is a minimum requirement for qualifying for SSD benefits.
+While many hip replacements are effective in treating the initial dysfunction of the joint, enabling patients to put weight back on the joint and regain mobility there are some patients who lose the ability to walk for several months, but that condition rarely lasts more than 12 months, which is the minimum for qualifying for SSDI benefits.

-- Climb stairs at all, or at a reasonable pace while using a single handrail as support
+- Climb stairs at all, or at a reasonable pace while using handrails for support

 - Walk without using a walker, crutches, or two canes